krisograbek/krisograbek/README.md

- - 👋 Hi, I’m Kris @krisograbek
+ ###  👋 Hi, I’m Kris

+ 🌱 Learning is my passion.
+Learning how to Learn is the most important skill

+ :books: Books are a superpower

+ :writing_hand: Journaling is my habit.
+I write about everything.
+Pen and paper are part of me.

+ :keyboard: :computer: But I also write on Medium

- - 👀 I’m interested in Artificial Intelligence, especially NLP
+ 👀 I’m interested in Software, Machine Learning, Deep Learning, NLP

- - 🌱 I’m currently learning NLP with spacy
- - 💞️ I’m looking to collaborate on both linguistic and engineering parts of NLP
+ 💞️ Colaborate with me about Learning, Artificial Intelligence, Personal Growth

 ## Connect with me